astsu777/bootstrap/README.md

 * Clean output to the console, but all operations are logged to a log file
 * On a bare Arch Linux installation, deploy necessary packages for a GUI & (optional) deploy a GUI environment (WM & DE)
 * When installing a GUI environment, offers the choice to login via *Xinit* (text mode) or with *LightDM*
+* Deploy custom theme for CLI applications, but also proposes Gruvbox as an alternative
 * Deploy custom GTK/QT theme for GUI applications

 ⚠️ **This script should not be used to setup a server!** Please use a proper automation framework such as [Ansible](https://www.ansible.com/) to do so.